KimStebel/blog/resources/thebe.md

 </script>
 ```

 With this configuration, Thebe will use the notebook server running locally.
 While that's fine for development and testing, to run Thebe on a website with more than one user, we'll need to use tmpnb to give every user their own notebook instance.
-I'll talk more about tmpnb, deployment options and what kind of load it can handle in my next blog post.
+I'll talk more about tmpnb, deployment options, and what kind of load it can handle in my next blog post.